 Repeat steps 1 to 11.
-In this case, though, you have to select the module(s) CLUTTER or LARGE & OLD FILES instead of JUNK FILES.
+In this case, though, you have to select the module(s) MAIL TRASH or LARGE & OLD FILES instead of SYSTEM JUNK.

 Now, you have deleted the iPod Photo Cache.
 Easy right?
 Plus, you didn’t have to do it manually which can sometimes lead to errors especially if you do not know what you’re doing.

 There are various ways you can do to delete the iPod Photo Cache.
 To do it manually, below are the steps you should follow:

 Step 2 - Go to your iPhoto Library.
 Usually, this is located in the Pictures folder.

 Step 3 - Press Control + Click on the iPhoto Library.